premkarat/expensify_bot/README.md

     >2.
 Send a `/start` command or `'Hi'` message to your bot.

     >3.
-After b), refresh the URL, the web page should show a JSON, from which you can grab the `'chat.id'` (It's an integer)
+After ii), refresh the URL, the web page should show a JSON, from which you can grab the `'chat.id'` (It's an integer)

 3. Generate Expensify UserID and Secret by following this [documentation](https://integrations.expensify.com/Integration-Server/doc/#authentication)